lanmasterlan/qmk_firmware/keyboards/tada68/keymaps/lanmasterlan/readme.md

-# mlechner's TADA68 layout
+# lanmasterlan's TADA68 layout

-The layout is Mac style with Caps Lock remapped to FN and German Umlaute on the function layer.
+Based on mlechner with addidional arrow keys and different vol/mute keys.